Just outside of Mayberry, the world’s largest open-faced granite quarry holds firm as the strongest piece of land in the state.

 Mount Airy, N.C.
 27030-0913

 Jimmy Tomlin lives in Greensboro and is an award-winning writer for The High Point Enterprise.
-Jimmy’s most recent story for Our State was “Man with a Mission” (July 2012).
+To find more of his archived stories, click here.